 - Cat stops eating

-- Cat appears to have mouth pain
+- The cat appears to have mouth pain

 - Tooth loss

-In situations such as this, the veterinary professional and owner will together need to agree on a management strategy for the cats oral hygiene moving forwards.
+In situations such as this, the veterinary professional and owner will together need to agree on a management strategy for the cat’s oral hygiene moving forwards.

 What Is Stomatitis?

-Stomatitis can affect a Maine Coon of any age, or gender.
-It is characterised by painful inflammation of the cat’s mouth and gums, which causes ulcers to develop in the mouth.
+It is characterized by painful inflammation of the cat’s mouth and gums, which causes ulcers to develop in the mouth.